souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

 Simply put, in push based architecture each target node periodically sends metrics to a central collector.
 Examples of push architectures include: sFlow, Ganglia, Graphite, collectd and StatsD.
 Whereas, in pull based architecture the central collector periodically requests each of the target node to send metrics to it.
 Examples of pull architectures include: SNMP, JMX, WMI, libvirt, prometheus,etc.

-*Prometheus is primarily a pull-based system, however it can act as push based by using pushgateway*
+*Prometheus is primarily a pull-based system, however it can act as a push based system by using pushgateway*

 ## Installation and setup

-We will install `prometheus`, which will pull metrics from the target server, `node_exporter` which will make the target system's metrics available at an HTTP port for `prometheus` to pull; and `Grafana` is the UI for an amazing visualization.
+We will install `prometheus`, which will pull metrics from the target server, `node_exporter` which will make the target system's metrics available at an HTTP port for `prometheus` to pull; and `Grafana` is the UI for an amazing visualisation.

 ### 1. Prometheus
 Installation procedure is pretty simple, I'm going to show how to install on two platforms, Arch linux and Ubuntu.
 For others you can definitely follow the [official docs](https://prometheus.io/download/)

 #### Arch Linux
-Arch has package for prometheus, which is great because then you don't need to explicitely write unit file for the service.
+Arch has package for prometheus, which is great because then you don't need to explicitly write unit file for the service.

 1. `sudo pacman -S prometheus`
 2. `sudo systemctl enable prometheus` (to create systemlink to the unit file in the systemd directory to that the systemd can always start it at boot)